 All of our attorneys — from summer associates to senior partners — have opportunities to work on a broad variety of projects that appeal to their unique interests, time availability and experience.
 Our award-winning pro bono work includes immigration law, disability rights, civil rights, death penalty cases and criminal appeals, discrimination cases, health and patient rights, veterans’ benefits, and the representation and counsel of various nonprofit organizations, among other areas.

 We frequently partner with clients and public interest organizations on pro bono initiatives to maximize the impact of our work.

-We aim to make a true impact through our pro bono work, drawing on the strength of attorneys across our global offices to achieve a record year in 2017
+We aim to make a true impact through our pro bono work, drawing on the strength of attorneys and staff across our global offices in 2022

 The opportunity to do pro bono work is available to senior partners and the newest associates.
 Pro bono time is valued and evaluated the same as billable work.